 If you do one surf trip in your lifetime make it this one!
 This is the first time I’ve encountered empty waves day after day which in this day and age is unheard of!
 This trip is truly a trip of a lifetime.
 I would like to thank Denny and Nige and the whole team for having the foresight and the sense of adventure to head south for the surf, I had a fantastic time and quality waves!
 Roll on next year.Chris C, Plymouth, Explorer Trip Review

-† Agadir airport and bus station transfers are FREE except for stays of less than 4 nights and out of hours transfers (between 22:00 and 06:00) when charges will apply; please see the our prices page for a full breakdown.
+† Agadir airport and bus station transfers are FREE except for stays of less than one week and out of hours transfers (between 22:00 and 06:00) when charges will apply; please see the our prices page for a full breakdown.

 * All payments are processed in GBP.
 All other currency prices are for reference only and will be subject to exchange rates at the time of payment.

 ** Bus tickets are best purchased directly by the traveller(s) at an additional cost.

 These reference rates were last updated on 31/03/22.
 Please refer here for an up-to-date conversion.